 There always is great music at this event, and …Click here to continue reading

 I have been working as a pediatric nurse for over 25 years and have done a variety of jobs.
 I recently started working in the MACC Fund Center, caring for children who have been diagnosed with a brain tumor.

 These children have complex needs and often require a variety of specialists to help care for them.
 I love the fact that I work with a team of people who look out for the best interests of these very special kids and their families.
-Working with this multidisciplinary …Continue reading →
+Working with this multidisciplinary …Click here to continue reading